Frequently Asked Questions about Bolt

 How much do you invest?

-Initial checks up to $1M with average pre-seed checks of $200K.
-We're often a company's first institutional investor.
-We occasionally participate in Seed and Series A rounds, although we typically do not lead later-stage investments.
+We write initial checks up to $1M with an average pre-seed check between $200k and $500k.
+We are often a company's first institutional investor and usually lead a funding round.
+We occasionally participate in Series A rounds, although we do not lead later-stage investments.
+We are currently investing out of an $80M, third fund.

 What are you looking for?

 We invest in great entrepreneurs pursuing large market opportunities with products that delight their customers.
-We are particularly interested in technically-leaning teams in the connected devices space and business models with recurring revenue potential.
+We are particularly interested in technically-leaning teams and business models with recurring revenue potential.
 Our portfolio ranges from consumer electronics and digital health to hardware enabled SaaS, aerospace, and consumer packaged goods.

 What are you NOT looking for?

-We're open to a wide variety of markets and stages, but tend to stay away from products with long development cycles such as cars and markets that require multi-year regulatory approval such as surgical robots.
+We're open to a wide variety of markets and stages.
 Companies should be targeting a market opportunity that is large enough to be a good fit with the venture capital model and have a clear story to tell about their long term competitive advantage.

 Do companies locate physically at Bolt?

 Often, but not necessarily.
-We have offices with fabrication space in Boston and San Francisco and our engineering team works with companies in both locations.
+We have offices with prototyping space in Boston and San Francisco and our engineering and investment teams work with companies in both locations.
 We do regularly make investments in companies who never move in with us.